-How to Humiliate Telemarketers and Destroy Their Confidence
+How to Attack Telemarketers Where It Hurts and Ruin Their Day

 I'll tell you how you can fight back when telemarketers disturb you with a few counter-attacks that will humiliate them and maybe even put a damper on their day.
 Plus, you’ll have fun with it in the process.